Podcast: How to empower Diversity and Inclusion through Internal Comms

 Tyrone Webb Jr.: Thank you.
 Yes, absolutely.

 Late last year, we had a few people join our team and had the opportunity to interview some good talent.
 We actually hired a good talent that I recommend for us to hire.
-And with that it was like “let’s bring Tyrone in for the interview of some interns.”
-And then me being Black, I have a strong Black network to where I can actually nominate young, Black talent for this internship program.
+With that it was like “Let’s bring Tyrone in for the interview of some interns.”
+Then me being Black, I have a strong Black network to where I can actually nominate young, Black talent for this internship program.
 I'm able to look at the job description to say, “No, we shouldn't say that, we should say this.” or sometimes in some of the communications that we might put out, the word might be “African American” and then it takes me to say “No, let’s say “Black”” because not everyone who is Black identifies as “African American”.
 I don’t say it in a rude way at all and no one takes offence.
-So it's really trying to go in and tweak.
-And that's where my communications background and expertise come in - when it comes to the language and how we're trying to talk to certain communities, even for the LGBTQ community.
+It's really trying to go in and tweak.
+That's where my communications background and expertise come in – when it comes to the language and how we're trying to talk to certain communities, even for the LGBTQ community.

-Jonathan Davies: So actually you bring up a really, really interesting point that I've been meaning to touch on and I'm just going to go for it now.
-Because language is obviously a very big thing within diversity and inclusion, and inclusive language I found is something people need to learn about.
-And it's certainly been a case with me - I found a lot of people that would say that their language is just completely not inclusive.
+Jonathan Davies: Actually you bring up a really, really interesting point that I've been meaning to touch on and I'm just going to go for it now.
+Because language is obviously a very big thing within Diversity and Inclusion, and inclusive language I found is something people need to learn about.
+It's certainly been a case with me – I found a lot of people that would say that their language is just completely not inclusive.
 In my experience, from my direct environment a lot of it came from clumsiness, not being aware, kind of being ignorant towards those situations.
 Now I'm wondering first off, what are your findings on that?
-And second, how do you kind of help people change their language?
+Second, how do you kind of help people change their language?
 Because it's a pretty big behavior change.
 I'm just wondering if you've got tips for that.

-And now I can move on to the next event or the next communication that we need to write to get out there.
-And she personally had asked me, “Please, call me out anytime you see that I'm saying something incorrectly or doing something wrong where it might offend other employees when it comes to diversity and inclusion.”
+Now I can move on to the next event or the next communication that we need to write to get out there.
+She personally had asked me, “Please, call me out anytime you see that I'm saying something incorrectly or doing something wrong where it might offend other employees when it comes to Diversity and Inclusion.”